 Arriving in Diyarbakir station, we first walk the walls of Amida that have protected this important city for centuries.
 We visit the Great Basalt Mosque and you can visit the Chaldean Catholic Church, and learn about this fascinating local branch of Christianity, still active in the area.
 We pick up a car and drive to the still active Hevsel Gardens that provided food to the city, watered by the Tigris below.
 See: http://whc.unesco.org/en/list/1488 After the Ten-Eyed Bridge, we head south to near Sanliurfa and visit the newest of Turkey's Unesco sites, Gobeklitepe.
 This mysterious temple forced the anthropologists to rethink the theories as this 12,000 year old temple should not have been possible to be built by people that far back, to be organized enough to have priests, temples and rites. https://whc.unesco.org/en/list/1572 We cross a barren landscape and then the Euphrates River, travelling towards ancient Commagene, home of Antiochus Theos (God) the Armenian king who built the massive statues and tumulus at Mt Nemrut.
 First visiting the Karakus Tumulus and then the Roman Cendere (Septimus Severus) Bridge, we will drive to the top of Mt Nemrut for sunset, to view the altars and statues of the Gods, beside Antiochus himself.
 The two terraces are set to face the sunrise and sunset, it is appropriate to be there at this time.
 See: http://whc.unesco.org/en/list/448 We spend the night on the mountain at Euphrat Hotel, dinner included.

-Day 20.
-Drive around the foothills of Ararat, skirting the Armenian border, to Ani, abandoned medieval Armenian Capital.
-Over night in Kars.
+Day 21.
+Drive around the foothills of Ararat, skirting the Armenian border, to Ani, the abandoned medieval Armenian Capital City.
+Overnight in Kars.

 Heading north, we are under the gaze of Ararat all day.
 Keeping close to the closed Armenian border, we arrive at perhaps the highlight of this massive trip.
 Ani was a vast walled city, the skilled Armenian craftsmen cut the local stones exquisitely, building churches, palaces and the first mosque in all Anatolia.
 The silence and beauty of this once affluent city on the silk road will be one of the many lasting memories you will take home with you.
 See: http://whc.unesco.org/en/list/1518 We end the tour in Kars, in one of the many Russian mansions now converted to boutique hotels.
 You can visit the castle and Church of the 12 Apostles.
 Overnight in Katerina Saray Hotel.